chpxu/dotfiles/README.md

 - ~~wayfire~~ (phasing out for Hyprland) (custom derivation to use `v0.7.4` for `src` instead)
 - ~~wcm, wf-config~~ (phasing out for Hyprland)
-- Hyprland.
-This is my current WM and will be phasing out wayfire from daily use..
+- Hyprland (This is my current WM and will be phasing out wayfire from daily use).
+- hyprpaper
 - waybar (built with `-Dexperimental=true`)
 - swayidle
 - swaylock-effects (Using [this fork](https://github.com/jirutka/swaylock-effects)) (installed via `configuration.nix` due to auth issue)